MohammadBnei/Evalutation_MySQL/Readme.md

 Once this is all done, type npm start in the terminal to start **both** the server and the client.
 A new page will open in your browser.

+## How to

+You can click on an article to see the detailed view.
+You can search article or user by key words.
+On the Account menu (top), you can see your informations and all your comments (possibly update/delete)

+As an admin, you can :
+ *Create article
+ *Update/delete your articles
+ *Create user or admin account
+ *Update/delete user account
+ *Create/Read/Update user comments

+There is a flash message system informing you on any bugs on the server side, or simply informing you.